gold star for USAHOF

 We here at Notinhalloffame.com would like to extend our condolences to the friends, family and fans of Henri Richard.

-The Montreal Canadians are one of the most successful franchises in NHL history and Jean Guy Talbot is a significant part of that success.
-Talbot was a member of seven Stanley Cup wins and would play in six All Star Games.
-A somewhat forgotten member of those teams, Talbot was also a First Team All Star in 1961-62 and he finished third in Norris Trophy voting that year.
-It is also very notable to us that Talbot would lead the National Hockey League twice in Defensive Point Shares.
+The Montreal Canadians are one of the most successful franchises in NHL history, and Jean Guy Talbot is a significant part of that success.
+Talbot was a member of seven Stanley Cup wins and would play in six All-Star Games.
+A somewhat forgotten member of those teams, Talbot was also a First Team All-Star in 1961-62, and he finished third in Norris Trophy voting that year.
+It is also notable to us that Talbot led the National Hockey League twice in Defensive Point Shares.

-A two-time All-Star with a 22-year professional career, Mathieu Schneider was one of the best American born blueliner in the game’s history.
-Schneider was adept on the offensive side of the game as he scored over 700 Points and Internationally played for the U.S. on their 1996 World Cup winning team.
+A two-time All-Star with a 22-year professional career, Mathieu Schneider was one of the best American-born blueliners in the game’s history.
+Schneider was adept on the offensive side of the game, scoring over 700 Points and internationally playing for the U.S. on their 1996 World Cup-winning team.
 Schneider’s Hall of Fame chances almost depend on his longevity, but that is not always a stat that matters.

 In the era of star centers, it is easy to forget about Bobby Smith.
-As a player who once scored more points than Wayne Gretzky to win the OMJHL scoring title, Smith entered the NHL with a bang winning the Calder Trophy with the Minnesota North Stars.
-Smith was a quiet star in the NHL who was leadership and passing skills seemed to go unnoticed expect during playoff runs in Minnesota and Montreal.
-Smith finished his career with over 1,000 points but he seemed to do so without a lot of people taking notice.
+As a player who once scored more points than Wayne Gretzky to win the OMJHL scoring title, Smith entered the NHL with a bang, winning the Calder Trophy with the Minnesota North Stars.
+Smith was a quiet star in the NHL, whose leadership and passing skills seemed to go unnoticed, except during playoff runs with Minnesota and Montreal.
+Smith finished his career with over 1,000 points, but he seemed to do so without much fanfare.

 A converted winger, J.C.
-Tremblay made the transition to defense look easy.
+Tremblay, made the transition to defense look easy.
 As a converted forward, Tremblay understood the offensive aspects of the game and was a natural playmaker from the blue line.
 Tremblay’s last two years with the Habs saw him reach his best points totals, but it could be argued that his best years were out of the NHL.
 Tremblay joined the WHA’s Quebec Nordiques and was easily among the best defenders in the league.
-His WHA output was good and had he chose to stay in the NHL it could be debated that he might have had a potential induction by now.
+His WHA output was sound, and had he chosen to stay in the NHL, it could be debated that he might have had a potential induction by now.